 Did you realize that there is an enormous world of film out beyond the tightly defined and constructed box of Hollywood film norms?
 That the standard Hollywood tropes and narrowly confined screenplays aren’t all there is in the world of film.
 Which is why, today, we are excited to talk about The Fare.
 A movie you should all see.
 And after you’ve seen it, join us for my explanation and detailed walkthrough.
 And better yet?
 Today we have a special treat because Brinna Kelly, the co-lead, and screenplay author, was kind enough to help enlighten me on some of the more intricate details of the film.
-Then, later in the week, I’ll be pushing a dedicated interview with her as well.
+And I have also published an interview with her as well – which you can find right here.
 I had such a great conversation with her, I can’t wait to bring it to you.
 More importantly though, I’m so stoked about bringing you this movie (Thanks DeKev for bringing it to my attention!!).
 And now, the Fare Film Recommendation and Explanation…

 The Fare, directed by D.C.
 Hamilton, and written by the aforementioned Brinna Kelly, is a really simple story.
 It’s a story of two people stuck in a perpetual loop.
 A taxi cab delivery loop that is really satisfying.
 Here at THiNC. we cover our fair share of looping mindjob movies.
 No, not just Groundhog Day.
 Not that there’s anything wrong with it.
 Movies like A Day, 41, Blood Punch, Russian Doll, Pig, Infinite Chamber, you think I’m even close to being done yet?
 Nope.
 And the cause of the looping that happens in these movies are a fascinating study in and of themselves.
 An unforgiven sin.
 A chance at a perfect day.
 A hope for a reason why.
 Stars aligning.
 Stars misaligning.
 But The Fare has one of the most intriguing origin stories of them all.
 However, from the outside, this movie is as cheesy as it gets.
 Two people riding in a taxi??
 Awful.
 But, we’ve seen other movies just like it with simpler raisons d’etre – like Locke maybe?
 Here, watch the trailer – it’s ultra cheesy – but the movie’s plot and explanation are worth the investment.